crhwebdev-courses/data-ui-with-d3-firebase/README.md

 ## Setup

-### Section5
+### Section5, Project 1

-You need to create a firebase firestore project and then add a **config.js** file with the following format:
+You need to create a firebase firestore project and then add a **config.js** file to the root directory with the following format:

 ```
 const config = {